kekse1/count.php/README.md

 |    -e | --errors           | Count error log lines, if existing..                |
 |    -u | --unlog            | Deletes the whole error log file, if already exists.|

-The optional [host,..] needs to be defined directly after the parameter, with optional multiples, separated by ',' (without any space or so).. and can thus hold many hosts in one argument, or you just use multiple argv[] (space divided). .. if not specified, the default is to take *any* host.
+The optional [host,..] needs to be defined directly after the parameter; can be multiple arguments, by just appending them as new arguments (space divided).
+If not specified, the functions will take all available hosts.

-### Default output
+### GLOB support
-Without parameter, a helping 'syntax' output will be written to STDOUT.
-If you define one of these, please select only one in each call (otherwise any first occurence will select the called function).
+This is yet partially done, and will be continued to all the \[-v,-n,-l,-p\] (and maybe more??).
+At the moment it's already integrated in '--values'.
+Worx so far..

+As hint for myself there's the [glob.txt](./docs/glob.txt), JFMY.

 ## Original
 The **[original version](php/original.php)** was a very tiny script as lil' helper for my